-GPI US recruits university students in the US to take part in Empowerment Programs in Japan and China.
+GPI US recruits university students in the US to take part in Empowerment Programs in Japan.

-Program participants are sent to serve as group leaders at various high schools and educational institutions in Japan or China to help students better understand self-empowerment, critical thinking, and effective English communication.
+Program participants are sent to serve as group leaders at various high schools and educational institutions in Japan to help students better understand self-empowerment, critical thinking, and effective English communication.

-Through cultural immersion and this invaluable opportunity, group leaders gain hands-on experience in the field of international education, cross-cultural communication, and develop skills along with techniques applicable to careers in an international workplace.
+Through cultural immersion and this invaluable opportunity, group leaders gain experience within the field of international education, insight into cross-cultural communication, and acquire benefits from living outside of their cultural comfort zone.

 ❝Perhaps travel cannot prevent bigotry, but by demonstrating that all peoples cry, laugh, eat, worry, and die, it can introduce the idea that if we try and understand each other, we may even become friends.❞ – Maya Angelou